pemoreau/advent-of-code/README.md

 I spent a lot of time on this solution.

-First I tried to use a map[Position]byte to represent the game but it was a bit too slow, in particular when compared to 1e9y approach.
+First I tried to use a `map[Position]byte` to represent the game but it was a bit too slow, in particular when compared to [1e9y](https://github.com/1e9y/adventofcode/blob/main/2021/day23/day23.go) approach.

-1e9y has a very simple representation (a string) with a function to convert a position {x,y} into an int index.
+1e9y has a very simple representation (a string) with a function to convert a position `{x,y}` into an `int` index.
 This representation is very efficient for this problem.
 His code is very smart.

 In my approach I use an A\* algorithm with a heuristic based on manhattan distance.

 I have also noted that storing (instead of computing each time) the fact that an occupant is "at home" can help.
 I use a lowercase in my string based implementation.

-With these optimisations, part 1 can be solved in 9ms, and part 2 in 110ms on a 2013 Mac.
+With these optimisations, part 1 can be solved in 7ms, and part 2 in 70ms on a 2013 Mac.

-I am sure that this can still be improved because I do not use any programming trick.

 ## Day 24: Arithmetic Logic Unit